lucascassilha/candyshop.github.io/README.md

 # candyshop.github.io

-A project for improving in CSS and Git :smile
+A project for improving in CSS and Git  :smile:

 **Pure CSS and HTML**